 1. The faucet reaches the end of its lifespan.

 If the original owner, Bob, sells his house to cousin Nell and the Graff faucet with it, he still has his warranty.
-The lifetime of the product is not over yet and Bob is still alive, so the warranty remains in force.
+The product still has some life left, and Bob is still alive, so the warranty remains in force.

-If Nell has leak in the cartridge a year after the house sale, she cannot claim under the warranty.
-Nell does not have a warranty.
-But, Bob does and can claim on her behalf .
+If the cartridge leaks a year after the house sale, Nell cannot claim under the warranty.
+She does not have a warranty.
+But, Bob does and can claim on her behalf as what is called a "third party beneficiary."
 Graff would be bound to honor the claim.

 "This warranty is limited solely to the original purchaser, and is non-transferable."

-"This warranty is limited solely to the original purchaser for as long as the original purchaser owns the product, and is non-transferable."
+"This warranty is limited to the original purchaser for as long as the original purchaser owns the product and lives in the residence in which the product is installed.
+This warranty is not transferable to a subsequent owner of the product."

 Ambiguous "Lifetime"

-The Graff warranty lists sixteen faucet finishes as having a "Limited lifetime" warranty but it never gets around to explaining what is meant by "lifetime."
+The Graff warranty lists most faucet finishes as having a "Limited lifetime" warranty, but it never gets around to explaining what is meant by "lifetime."

 Exactly what "lifetime" is being referred to?

 There are several possibilities.
 The life of the faucet.
 The life of the buyer.
-Perhaps, the life of the company.
+How about the life of the company?

-Without knowing the lifetime referred to, it is not possible to know the event that actually ends the warranty and that violates the "certaity" required by Magnuson-Moss.
+Without knowing the lifetime referred to, it is not possible to know what event or circumstance ends the warranty, and that violates the "certainty" required by Magnuson-Moss.

 By contrast, the duration of Graff's warranty against defects in materials or workmanship is very certain.
-It lasts for the "life of the product" and ends when the faucet ends.
+It lasts for the "life of the product" and ends when the faucet is scrapped.
 Are these finishes also guaranteed for the life of the product?
 If so, why not say so?

 Defining "Lifetime"